 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Pre-School through KS1 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Internal assessments indicate that reading and writing attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-On entry to Reception class in the last 2 years, our disadvantaged pupils arrive below age-related expectations compared to of other pupils.
-4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in knowledge gaps leading to pupils falling further behind age- related expectations, especially in social skills, language and communication 5 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for some pupils, notably due to lack of social interaction and structured play opportunities during school closure.
+On entry to Reception class in the last 3 years, our disadvantaged pupils arrive below age-related expectations compared to of other pupils.
+4 Our assessments and observations indicate that many of our disadvantaged children struggle more with behaviour expected in school.
+This has resulted in knowledge gaps leading to pupils falling further behind age-related expectations, especially in social skills, language and communication.
+5 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for some pupils, notably due to lack of social interaction and structured play opportunities.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 Teachers need for additional class support has markedly increased during the pandemic.
 Many pupils including disadvantaged pupils, currently require additional support with social and emotional needs, with many receiving small group interventions.
-6 Our attendance data over the previous 3 years indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
+6 Our attendance data over the previous 3 years indicates that attendance among some disadvantaged pupils has been lower than for non-disadvantaged pupils.
 Our assessments and observations indicate that absenteeism is negatively impacting some disadvantaged pupils' progress.